Program for the Practical Training and Engagement of Innovators

-1. Development of Young Researchers’ Project Planning and Research Skills
+1. Development of the Young Researchers’ Project Planning and Research Skills

 - We will establish a joint platform to appropriately assess young researchers’ skills and improve/maximize their potentials in inter-disciplinary context.
-We will provide training courses for researchers to develop their transferable skills, which will make their presence outstanding in a wide variety of fields in society, and other courses that will help them acquire practical research skills and effectively use research outcome.
+We will provide training courses for researchers to develop their transferable skills, which will make their presence outstanding in a wide variety of fields in society, along with other courses that will help them acquire practical research skills and allow them to complete effective research applications.
 Moreover, we ensure that all the relevant organizations on the HIRAKU platform cooperate with each other in utilizing human resources and other resources in a complementary and mutual manner.

 2. Long-Term Internship Program (more than two months)

-- We aim to ensure that this long-term internship program provides young researchers not only work experience, but also the opportunity to contribute themselves to propose solutions to problems in the actual corporates or in society, and ultimately to create innovation.
+- We aim to ensure that this long-term internship program provides young researchers with not only work experience, but also the opportunity to contribute and involve themselves in proposing solutions to real-world problems in actual corporates or in society, and ultimately to create innovation.

-- Utilizing the joint platform and other available resources, we aim to share information of young researchers as well as research seeds and needs..
-In addition, we hold a wide variety of relevant events for the purposes of skill development, network building, and promotion of understanding, such as interactive workshops across the boundaries of academia and private sectors as well as that of disciplinary/research areas, Consortium seminars, seeds presentation, and competitions of entrepreneurship and doctoral research.
+- Utilizing the joint platform and other available resources, we aim to share information of young researchers, as well as research seeds-needs.
+In addition, we hold a wide variety of relevant events for the purposes of skill development, network building, and promotion of understanding, such as interactive workshops across the boundaries of academia and private sectors, as well as that of disciplinary/research areas, Consortium seminars, seeds presentation, and competitions of entrepreneurship and doctoral research.

 4. Matchmaking Support

-- Maximizing the programs of our industry-government-academia consortium and joint platform, such as the long-term internship, the cross-appointment system, joint research and job search assistance, , we strive to develop the potentials of young researchers.
+- By maximizing the programs of our industry-government-academia consortium and joint platform, such as the long-term internship, the cross-appointment system, joint research and job search assistance, we strive to develop the overall potential of young researchers.